About KAP

 KAP ensures at least one physician visit as well as two therapist visits, both before and after receiving ketamine

-Our physician is present to administer the medicine and check vitals and our physician AND therapist will accompany you throughout the medicine day
+Our physician is present to administer the medicine and check vitals.
+Our physician AND therapist will accompany you throughout the medicine day

 Therapeutic touch offered if client desires